Funding and Appropriations

 What is happening with federal funding?

-- Fiscal Year 2014: Congress completed the FY 2014 Fiscal Year Appropriations bill in January 2014.
-Read NNEDV's statement on the bill.
+- Fiscal Year 2015: Congress completed the FY 2015 Fiscal Year Appropriations bill in December 2014.
+Read NNEDV's statement on the bill and see the chart.

 Federal funding for VAWA, VOCA, and FVPSA has enhanced federal, tribal, state and local responses to domestic violence, sexual assault, dating violence and stalking, and supported lifesaving emergency shelters and services for domestic violence victims and other crime victims.